rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 The first definition given above, related directly to an act of child abuse, is obviously non-controversial; all debate concerns only the second.

+Surprisingly, a clear definition of SBS/AHT such as ours is rarely found in this explicit form in the medical literature, although it does appear in a few instances.
+It mostly emerges from the literature corpus as a de facto medical belief taught and shared by healthcare providers around the globe since the late 1970's and up to the 2010's.
+An abundant case law over the last five decades across many countries also shows that medical experts have long relied on this hypothesis in family and criminal courts.

 Before we pursue, we must give some basic medical terminology.

 ### Some medical terminology